 Model 10 highlights the especially important role of teachers' beliefs for African American (and, to a lesser extent, multiracial students).
 Because in each case only the three-way interaction coefficient is significant, it is not obvious at what point on the SES distribution black or multiracial students differ from white students in how teachers' beliefs impact them.
-The results are more clearly interpreted when examined graphically.
-Figure 3 presents graphs of predicted achievement scores based on Model 10.
+Figure 3 presents graphs of predicted achievement scores based on Model 10, which lend themselves to clearer interpretation.
 Individual lines represent values of the SES distribution, and plot the predicted math scores for students across the range of teachers' beliefs along the horizontal axis, from two standard deviations below to two standard deviations above the mean.
-The predicted lines in Panel A for whites serve as a point of comparison; the lines are essentially flat, simply marking predicted achievement differentials by SES, indicating the lack of any significant relationship between teachers' beliefs and math achievement for white students.
-But Panel B for blacks is more striking, and represents the strongest significant result in how teachers' beliefs matter differentially for different demographic groups.
-The lines for the highest SES African American students, one or two standard deviations above mean SES, are steep, whereas the lines for black students below mean SES are closer to being flat.
-Lower SES blacks are predicted to have roughly the same math achievement regardless of their teachers'
+The predicted lines in Panel A for whites serve as a point of comparison: the lines are essentially flat, simply marking predicted achievement differentials by SES, indicating the lack of any significant relationship between teachers' beliefs and math achievement for white students.
+But Panel B for blacks is striking, and represents the strongest significant result in how teachers' beliefs matter differentially for different demographic groups.
+The lines for the highest SES African American students, one or two standard deviations above mean SES (about 10 percent of the black sample), are steep, whereas the lines for black students below mean SES are closer to being flat.
+Lower SES blacks are predicted to have roughly the same math achievement regardless of their teachers' beliefs.

-beliefs.
 Achievement rises sharply, however, for higher SES blacks who have an empowered teacher, and is predicted to be quite low among those with a teacher expressing helpless attitudes.
-Mean math achievement among black students is -0.514 (standardized among the entire sample).
+Mean math achievement among black students in the sample is -0.514.
 Thus, predicted math achievement for the highest SES black students with the most helpless teachers is roughly a quarter of a standard deviation lower, while higher SES blacks with the most empowered teachers are predicted to have achievement at least a half a standard deviation higher than the black mean.
-The predicted math scores for high SES blacks, well above-the achievement predicted for whites of a similar SES background and with similar teachers.
+The predicted math scores for high SES black students with the most empowered teachers are similar to-or for the highest SES blacks, well above-the achievement predicted for whites of a similar SES background and with similar teachers.
 Results for multiracial students, in Panel C, reflect a similar, though less dramatic, pattern.

-[Figure 3 about here]
+[Figure 3 here]

-These models already incorporate the most conservative robustness check for selection used in the average models above, by controlling for students' 8th grade math grade.
-What if we also subject them to the further causality check of adding an interaction with timing?
 Incorporating a timing interaction into the beliefs-by-SES and beliefs-by-race models does not illuminate any race or SES differences in the effect of teachers' beliefs.
 The estimates are either too imprecise to reveal any significant effects of teachers' beliefs, or simply mirror the results of the main timing interaction (Models 7a and 7b).
 Given the race-by-SES variation in the effect of teachers' beliefs evident above, ideally a timing interaction could be incorporated into Model 10.
 But this four-way interaction model is, unsurprisingly, highly imprecise and difficult to interpret.
 Simply considering significant SES variation for African American students, the coefficients suggest an increasing effect over time, but the magnitude is smaller than previously estimated.
-(Results of these additional interaction models are not shown, but are available by request from the author.)
+(Results of these additional interaction models not shown.)
 Taken together, these results provide some evidence that the association between teachers' beliefs and achievement is especially strong for black and multiracial students, no evidence that there is other racial or SES variation in the effect of teachers' beliefs, and limited ability to conclude that the heterogeneity found can be interpreted as causal.
 The suggestive evidence that teachers' beliefs may be more influential for black and multiracial students at higher levels of SES should be investigated further in future research.